China Southwest Airlines Flight 4509

 China Southwest Airlines Flight 4509 (SZ4509) was a domestic flight in China from Chengdu Shuangliu International Airport, Sichuan to Wenzhou Yongqiang Airport, Zhejiang.
 On February 24, 1999, the Tupolev Tu-154M operating the flight crashed while on approach to Wenzhou Airport, killing all 61 passengers and crew members on board.

 Aircraft and crew

 The aircraft was a 1990-built Tupolev Tu-154M (serial number 90A-846, serial 0846) airliner powered by three Soloviev D-30 turbofan engines from UEC Saturn.
-It was initially registered in the Soviet Union as CCCP-85846.
+It was initially registered in the Soviet Union with test registration CCCP-85846.
 It was delivered to the Civil Aviation Administration of China (CAAC) in April the same year, and was registered as B-2622.